Superman Returns: Plot

 Superman has been missing for five years, ever since he traveled to the location where astronomers believed they discovered the remains of Krypton.
 His arch-nemesis, Lex Luthor, has recently been released from prison and married a wealthy widow to inherit her fortune upon her death.

 Having failed to find any surviving Kryptonians, Superman returns to Earth and resumes his job at the Daily Planet in Metropolis as his alter-ego Clark Kent.
 There, he learns that the woman he loves, Lois Lane, is engaged to Perry White's nephew, Richard, with whom she has a 5-year-old son, Jason.
 She has won the Pulitzer Prize for her article "Why the World Doesn't Need Superman."

 Luthor travels to the Fortress of Solitude and steals Kryptonian crystals, which he uses for an experiment that causes a power outage on the East Coast.
 The power loss interferes with the flight test of a Space Shuttle to be launched into space from its piggy-back mounting on an airliner occupied by Lois, who is covering the story.
-Clark flies into action as Superman, launching the shuttle into the sky and stopping the plane from crashing.
+Clark flies into action as Superman, launching the shuttle into the sky and stopping the plane from crashing into a baseball field.

 The world rejoices at Superman's return, though he has difficulty coping with the fact that those he was once close to have moved on from him.
 When Superman gets distracted by an out-of-control vehicle, a diversion involving Luthor's henchwoman, Kitty Kowalski, Luthor steals Kryptonite from the Metropolis Museum of Natural History.
 Perry assigns Lois to interview Superman, while Clark investigates the blackout.
 Lois and Jason inadvertently board Luthor's yacht and are captured after Lois decides to hold an interest in the blackout story, which she connects to Luthor's experiment.
 He reveals to them his plan to use one of the stolen Kryptonian crystals, which he has combined with the Kryptonite, to grow a new landmass in the Atlantic Ocean that will supplant the United States and kill billions of people.